 These safety suggestions have been compiled from safety plans on domestic violence websites I have linked to.
 Following these suggestions is not a guarantee of safety, but can help improve your safety situation.

 If you are in immediate danger, call 911.

 If you feel your relationship is, or could be, unsafe, call for help.
 A local shelter should have a 24 hour hotline, but the best alternative may be the National Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Or you can check out their website, www.thehotline.org

-Even if you feel like you are safe, you can still call a local shelter or the hotline for advice and help.
+Even if you feel safe, you can still call a local shelter or the hotline for advice and help.

 Whether staying in an abusive situation or leaving one, you should have a safety plan in place.

 A safety plan is most effective when you confide in at least one person.

 1. Pack a bag (bags) for yourself (and your children, if you have them) and leave it (them) at the trusted person’s house in case you need to flee in a hurry.

 - The basics, such as clothes and toiletries